West Island Line, Hong Kong, Republic of China, Hong Kong

 It was again gazetted in September 2008 and January 2009 with amendments and corrections.
 The scheme was finally authorised under the Railways Ordinance in March 2009.

-Funding arrangements for the construction of the new line were approved in May 2009 and construction work commenced in July 2009.
+Funding arrangements for the construction of the new line were approved in May 2009 and construction work began in July 2009.

 MTR's West Island Line details

-The West Island Line project includes construction of a 3km long electrified double-track underground railway system with three new stations at Sai Ying Pun, the University of Hong Kong and Kennedy Town.
+The West Island Line project included the construction of a 3km-long electrified double-track underground railway system with three new stations at Sai Ying Pun, the University of Hong Kong (HKU) and Kennedy Town.

-Apart from the underground railway system, the project comprises re-provisioning, remedial and improvement works of some existing public facilities.
-Some of the public facilities that are to be re-provisioned during the construction include the Centre Street Market West Block, Kennedy Town Swimming Pool, David Trench Rehabilitation Centre and Hong Kong Central Dental Laboratory.
+Apart from the underground railway system, the project involved re-provisioning, remedial and improvement works of some existing public facilities.
+Some of the public facilities that were re-provisioned during the construction included the Centre Street Market West Block, Kennedy Town Swimming Pool, David Trench Rehabilitation Centre and Hong Kong Central Dental Laboratory.

 Lines, routes and alignments of the new 3km long extension

-The new line will start at Sheung Wan Station of the Island line and end at the new station to be built at Kennedy Town.
-It will pass through two new stations at Sai Ying Pun and the University of Hong Kong.
+The new line starts at Sheung Wan Station of the Island line and ends at the new station at Kennedy Town.
+It passes through two new stations at Sai Ying Pun and the University of Hong Kong.

-Both Sai Ying Pun Station and Hong Kong University Station will have six entrances, while Kennedy Town Station will have three station entrances.
+Both Sai Ying Pun Station and Hong Kong University Station have six entrances, while Kennedy Town Station has three station entrances.

 Construction works on the extension to the existing 13km Island Line

-The construction works primarily involve excavation for the tunnels, stations and pedestrian passages.
-Some of the existing public facilities will be reprovisioned while some will be temporarily relocated.
+The construction works primarily involved excavation for the tunnels, stations and pedestrian passages.
+Some of the existing public facilities were reprovisioned while some were temporarily relocated.

-Tunnel boring machines (TBM) and the drill and blast method are being used in the construction of tunnels as per the prevailing geological conditions.
+Tunnel boring machines (TBM) and the drill-and-blast method were used in the construction of tunnels according to the prevailing geological conditions.

-Sai Ying Pun to Kennedy Town tunnels, Sai Ying Pun Station and Hong Kong University Station are being constructed using drill and blast methods, while the section between Sai Ying Pun and Sheung Wan is being excavated using TBM.
-The excavation of this section commenced in September 2011 by the TBM Xi Shi.
+Sai Ying Pun to Kennedy Town tunnels, Sai Ying Pun Station and Hong Kong University Station was constructed using drill and blast methods, while the section between Sai Ying Pun and Sheung Wan was excavated using TBM.
+The excavation of this section started in September 2011 by the TBM Xi Shi.

-The Kennedy Town Station will be constructed by cut and cover method in a bottom-up approach.
+The Kennedy Town Station was constructed using a cut-and-cover method in a bottom-up approach.

 Major contractors involved in Hong Kong's rail project

-The HK$1.6bn ($206.4m) contract also comprises demolition of the existing overrun tunnel at Sheung Wan Station and construction of two passenger entrances at Sai Woo Lane.
+The HK$1.6bn ($206.4m) contract also included the demolition of the existing overrun tunnel at Sheung Wan Station, and construction of two passenger entrances at Sai Woo Lane.

 In March 2010, two major civil contracts worth HK$6.1bn ($785.8m) were awarded by MTR Corporation.
 Gammon Nishimatsu WIL joint venture was contracted for the construction of Sai Ying Pun and Hong Kong University stations, Sai Ying Pun to Kennedy Town tunnel and a barging point and a fully enclosed conveyor belt at Shing Sai Road.

-The other contract was awarded to Gammon Construction Limited.
-It includes construction of Kennedy Town Station and an overrun tunnel at Kennedy Town.
+The other contract was awarded to Gammon Construction.
+It included construction of Kennedy Town Station and an overrun tunnel at Kennedy Town.

-Other contractors involved in the project include Paul Y. Construction Company, Sun Fook Kong Construction and Lam Geotechnical.
-Yee Sun Garden will look after tree transplantation.
+Other contractors involved in the project were Paul Y Construction Company, Sun Fook Kong Construction and Lam Geotechnical.
+Yee Sun Garden looked after the tree transplantation.